US STOCKS-Wall St flat as Comey's testimony underway

 By Tanya Agrawal

-June 8 U.S. stocks were little changed in choppy late morning trading on Thursday as former FBI Director James Comey's testimony got underway.
+June 8 (Reuters) - U.S. stocks were little changed in choppy late morning trading on Thursday as former FBI Director James Comey's testimony got underway.

 Comey is being grilled by Washington politicians over his claims that President Donald Trump asked him to drop an investigation of former national security adviser Michael Flynn as part of a probe into Russia's alleged meddling in the 2016 presidential election.